MATCAP2

-KIAA0895 is a protein that in Homo sapiens is encoded by the KIAA0895 gene.
-The gene encodes a protein commonly known as the KIAA0895 protein.
-Its aliases include hypothetical protein LOC23366, OTTHUMP00000206979, OTTHUMP00000206980, 9530077C05Rik, and 1110003N12Rik.
-It is located at 7p14.2.
+Putative tyrosine carboxypeptidase MATCAP2 is a protein that in humans is encoded by the MATCAP2 gene (previously KIAA0895).
+It is predicted to have carboxypeptidase activity (like its paralog MATCAP1), but this has yet to be confirmed.

-Research into the KIAA proteins has shown that they are similar to known genes with functions related to cell signaling/communication, cell structure/motility and nucleic acid management.

 Gene

 Locus

-The KIAA0895 gene is located at 7p14.2.
+The MATCAP2 gene is located at 7p14.2.
 The genomic DNA is 65,976 base pairs long, while the longest mRNA that it produces is 4463 bases long.

 It can be transcribed into 15 transcript variants, which in turn can produce 13 different isoforms of the protein.